Overview

 Pain SIG

-The Pain Special Interest Group (SIG) is an inclusive and multidisciplinary community aimed at advancing evidence-based clinical care and research for pain in people with rheumatological and musculoskeletal (MSK) conditions.
+The Pain Special Interest Group (SIG) is a welcoming, multidisciplinary community working together to improve the understanding and management of pain in rheumatological and musculoskeletal (MSK) conditions through evidence-based care and research.

 Convenors: Dr Ian Scott and Dr Zoe Rutter-Locher